krisperu/p3-practice-game-reviews/README.md

   - takes a `game` (an instance of the `Game` class), some `content` (string), and a `rating` integer as arguments, and creates a new `Review` instance associated with this User and the given Game
-- `User#add_favorite(game)`
-  - takes a `game` (an instance of the `Game` class), as an argument, and creates the proper association between this User and the given Game
 - `User.most_reviews`
   - returns the `User` instance with the most reviews associated with it

 #### Game

-- `Game#add_category(category)`
-  - accepts a `category` (instance) and associates it with the Game it's called on
 - `Game#average_rating`
   - returns the average ratings from a game's reviews as a float, or the string 'No ratings yet'
 - `Game.find_by_platform(platform)`
   - accepts a platform string and returns a collection of `Game` instances that are for that platform

+#### Category

+- `Category#platforms`
+    - returns a collection (strings) of the platforms available for a given category without duplicate strings
+- `Category.highest_rated`
+    - returns a category instance connected to the game with the highest current rating

+## Advanced deliverables
+Only attempt these when you have completed and tested the deliverables above.
+Be sure you have made a commit of the working code before starting on advanced deliverables.

+We're going to expand on our model associations now.

+**A `User` can favorite many `Game`s and a `Game` can be favorited by many `User`s.
+A `Game` can have many `Category`(ies) and a `Category` can have many `Game`s.**

+What other table or tables will you need to create so that users can favorite many games and games can have multiple categories?
+Review the relationships just described and update your Entity Relationship Diagram (ERD).
+Do you need to update anything in the existing code to make this work?

+### Object Association Methods

+#### User
+- `User#favorites`
+  - returns a collection of all the games favorited by the User

+#### Game
+- `Game#favoriters`
+  - returns a collection of all the users who have favorited that Game
+- `Game#categories`
+    - returns a collection of the game's categories

+### Aggregate and Association Methods

+#### User
+- `User#add_favorite(game)`
+  - takes a `game` (an instance of the `Game` class), as an argument, and creates the proper association between this User and the given Game

+#### Game
+- `Game#add_category(category)`
+  - accepts a `category` (instance) and associates it with the Game it's called on
 - `Game.most_popular`
   - returns the game instance that has been favorited by the most users

 #### Category

-- `Category#platforms`
-    - returns a collection (strings) of the platforms available for a given category without duplicate strings
 - `Category.most_popular`
     - returns a category instance based on the current most-popular game
-- `Category.highest_rated`
-    - returns a category instance connected to the game with the highest current rating